-This time around, with the Q2, Leica made this model with weather protection, increased the sensor resolution by almost double, and improved its design to make it even more appealing than what it was.
+This time around, Leica made the Q2 model with weather protection, increased the sensor resolution by almost double, and improved its design to make it even more appealing than what it was.

 Simply looking at the Q2, the original Q was obviously the blueprint.
-Even if there is not much of a difference when it comes to the look and feels – it is not exactly the same.
-Holding the camera, it has a sturdy feel.
-The German manufactured camera is made with a metal exterior shell that is wrapped in a material similar to leather.
+Even if there is not much of a difference when it comes to the look and feel – it is not exactly the same.
+Holding the Leica Q2, it has a sturdy feel.
+The German-manufactured camera is made with a metal exterior shell that is wrapped in a material similar to leather.

 As for the LCD, it is a fixed screen as Leica prefers to keep the model simple.
 Even though many other cameras now have a tilt screen, the visual quality of the LCS screen has great clarity which is beneficial when viewing images.